 The future of the Florida Panther is looking fairly bright with signs of them recovering, albeit in very small geographical regions.
 The next difficulty will be getting the animals to expand their reach and maintain quality genetics.

 Male Florida panthers measure about 7 feet long from the tip of their tail to the tip of their nose.
 They stand about 28 inches high.
 Females measure about 6 feet long and stand about 24 inches tall.
 Males can weigh up to 160 pounds while females generally weigh between 60 and 100 pounds.

 By comparison, this member of the puma family is shorter than the cougar.
 Male cougars are about 1 foot longer while female cougars are about 7-inches shorter.
 Additionally, both male and female cougars weigh considerably more than the Florida panther.

 Florida panthers are a tawny color that is darker across their back and gets lighter down the sides.
 They have a white muzzle, chest, and stomach.
-If you are looking at a Florida panther, then it has a clump of hair on its back that stands straight up, like a human cowlick.
+If you are looking at a Florida panther, it has a clump of hair on its back that stands straight up like a cowlick.

 The cooked tail of the Florida Panther can be up to 33% of its body length.
 It also has razor-sharp claws that it uses to catch and tear up prey.

 Florida panther kittens do not look much like their parents for the first 6 months of their lives.
 They are gray with dark brown or black spots.
 Kittens who are younger than 6 months old have five black rings around their tails.
 They turn a more tannish color as the black spots fade.
 Usually, by 6 months, it is hard to see the spots and rings.

 The Florida panther lives a solitary life throughout its lifespan.
 They hunt at night and can travel up to 20 miles in a single night.
 Males can cover up to 500 miles in a single month, fighting each other for territory.
 Females cover a smaller area.